mamoru-miyagawa/TonexOneController_CustomUI/README.md

   - Amplifier tab: Gain, Volume, Presence, Depth
   - Compressor tab: Threshold, Attack, Gain
   - Noise Gate tab: Threshold, Release, Depth
+- The Modulation tab was deliberately left with sliders — its parameters change meaning depending on the selected effect, which doesn't translate well to a fixed-range arc widget.
-- Bank / Preset label layout reworked (preset number now shown on its own large label, separate from the preset name).
+- Preset label rework: the preset number now shows on its own large label, separate from the preset title.
-- Removed unused amplifier-skin / image assets to free up flash space.
+- Removed amplifier-skin / image assets to free up flash space as they are not used.

 **Build tooling:**
+- Since I have removed some elements from the original design without changing the core code of how it works, I have to add the missing widget declarations using a script.
 - [`tools/restore_compat_stubs.ps1`](tools/restore_compat_stubs.ps1) — re-inserts a hand-maintained "COMPAT STUBS" block of widget declarations into the EEZ-regenerated `screens.h`.
 EEZ Studio rewrites that file on every regen and wipes the declarations that runtime code (`display.c`, `display_tonex.c`) depends on.
 Run this script after every EEZ regen, before `idf.py build`.

 **Other small fixes:**
 - Preprocessor guards in [`footswitches.c`](source/main/footswitches.c) around negative `FOOTSWITCH_*` constants — avoids "shift count is negative" warnings under the stricter ESP-IDF 5.5 toolchain on platforms with fewer than 4 physical switches.
-- Watchdog subscription in the display task to force a core-dump on UI freezes (helpful when debugging).
+- Watchdog subscription in the display task to force a core-dump on UI freezes (helpful when debugging, but might be removed in the future).

 ## Fonts / Acknowledgements